-I) Declare a Challenge
+1. Declare a Challenge

 Anyone, player or Navigator, can declare a Challenge when it seems appropriate.
 Often a Navigator will be describing a scene when a Challenge seems right.
 During play a typical exchange might be like this:

 Navigator: Ok, you're outside the palisade wall.
 A guard is standing watchfully at the open gate.
 Player: I want to attack the guard!

-Navigator: Okay, that's a Challenge and we'll need some dice!
-What do you want the Diaman outcome to be?
-Player: I want to knock out the guard and slip through the open gate.
+Navigator: OK, that'll need a Challenge roll!
+What do you want the outcome to be?

+Player: I want to knock out the guard and slip through the open gate

 Navigator: Cool.
 The guard is startled but readies his spear.
 His intent appears to be to skewer you to the ground.
 Let's make this a One Roll Challenge.

+We will now explore the heart of the game and find out about outcomes, dice and your odds of success..

-2) Check intent and desired outcomes
+2. Check intent and desired outcomes

 Often the outcome of a Challenge is implicit when it is set up.
-The character might be trying to get over the wall, seduce the guard or to win the race.
-It is usually worth being sure that everyone agrees what the desired outcome will be.
+The character might be trying to get over the wall, or to seduce the guard, or to win the race.
+It is usually worth being sure that everyone agrees what their desired outcome will be.
 Players have a habit of surprising the Navigator with unexpected outcomes.

 Where each side have the same desired outcome it's easy to work out what's going on.
 Where two or more individuals or groups want different outcomes it is important to structure the Challenge to understand who gets to decide first what the Challenge is about.
 All the protagonists in a Challenge might be looking to get something different out of the scene.
-In this case there may actually be a number of consecutive Challenges to resolve, with individual protagonists using different Traits in each Challenge in order to achieve their own outcomes.
-When deciding what to do, players will pick out the key Trait that they are going to use to drive the action forward.
+In this case there may be a number of Challenges to resolve, with individual protagonists using different Traits in order to achieve their own outcomes.
+When deciding what to do players will pick out the key Trait that they are going to use to drive the action forward.
 This is known as the Foundation Trait.
-The order in which these Challenges are resolved is taken from the highest Foundation Trait offered, down to the lowest.
+The order in which these Challenges are resolved is taken from the highest Foundation Trait down to the lowest.

-Some Navigators may wish to control what the outcome of the Challenge will be, waiting until the Traits are selected and dice are rolled (if dice are being used) before declaring the outcome.
-Alternatively, a Navigator can declare the stakes of the Challenge up front.
+Some Navigators may wish to control what the outcome of the Challenge will be, waiting until the Traits are selected and dice are rolled (if dice are being used).

-"You are looking for the entrance to the tomb.
-Success in this Challenge will give you the location of the concealed entrance.
+"Success will give you the location of the concealed entrance.
 Failure means that you are convinced that there are no under-chambers and that the clue you have been given was false.
-You will also have to take a Scratch Mind Damage Trait (explained in the Outcomes chapter) of 'confused and disappointed 1d'."
+You will also have to take a 'Scratch' Mind Damage Trait (explained in the Outcomes chapter) of 'confused and disappointed 1d'."

-3) What sort of Challenge?
+3. What sort of Challenge?